Language: EN

 How to represent fractional numbers in Binary

 We have already learned to store both positive and negative integers.
-Now we are going to see fractional numbers.
+Now let’s look at fractional numbers.

-Fractional numbers, or as we normally call them “numbers with decimals,” are those that do not correspond to whole parts.
-Example, 0.5, 2.31, 7.353, are fractional numbers.
+Fractional numbers, or as we commonly call them “decimal numbers”, are those that do not correspond to whole parts (for example, 0.5, 2.31, 7.353, are fractional numbers).

-Representing fractional numbers is more complicated than representing positive or negative integer numbers.
-So we have different forms of representation, the most common being floating point.
+Representing fractional numbers is more complicated than representing positive or negative integers.
+So we have different forms of representation, with the most common being floating-point.

 Fixed Point Representation

-One of the simplest ways to represent numbers with decimals in binary is the fixed point method.
-In this approach, a fixed number of bits is assigned for the integer part and another fixed number for the fractional part of the number.
+One of the simplest ways to represent decimal numbers in binary is the fixed point method.
+In this approach, a fixed number of bits is assigned to the integer part and another fixed number to the fractional part of the number.

 For example, in an 8-bit system with 4 bits for the integer part and 4 for the decimal part, the number 5.75 would be represented as 0101.1100.

-This technique is direct and easy to implement, but it has many limitations.
+This technique is straightforward and easy to implement, but it has many limitations.
 The precision is limited by the number of bits dedicated to the fractional part.

 Floating Point Representation

-The floating point method is the de facto standard for representing numbers with decimals in most modern computers.
-This method allows for greater flexibility and precision when handling numbers of different magnitudes.
+The floating point method is the de facto standard for representing decimal numbers in most modern computers.
+This method allows greater flexibility and precision when handling numbers of different magnitudes.

-The IEEE 754 standard is the most widely used for representing floating point numbers.
+The IEEE 754 standard is the most widely used for the representation of floating point numbers.

 In floating point representation, a number is divided into three parts: the sign, the exponent, and the mantissa.